 I just love how the face and the tip of the dropped-tip ear turn up in the design.
 The black buttons for the eyes and nose are in perfect sizes, not to mention the embroidery details on the face.
 So adorable that makes me wanted to sew a bigger version of puppy purse with a sling strap!!!

-will be is [updated] the next free pattern in this series of animal-themed coin purses and key pouches.
-The body of both coin purse and key pouch are the same, in other words, you can make Boston Terrier Puppy Coin Purse into a key pouch as well.
-Puppy key pouch pattern and tutorial will be published a week later.
+Have you spotted a Husky puppy?
+The Husky puppy will be the next free pattern in this series of animal-themed coin purses and key pouches.
+The body of both the coin purse and the key pouch is the same, in other words, you can sew coin purse pattern into a key pouch as well.
+The new puppy key pouch pattern and tutorial will be published a week later.